Congo © L'amande

 Not to be confused with its embattled neighbour to the east, the Republic of the Congo offers the same magnificent wilderness and mighty river.
 But there's less political instability, making it a far more desirable travel destination.

 The northern rainforests are virtually uninhabited because of the dense undergrowth and vast swampland.
 A whopping 85 percent of the population reside in and between the capital of Brazzaville and Pointe Noire, only 332 miles (534km) apart and these are the main areas that are visited by foreigners.

-While the Republic does not have a developed tourist industry having just emerged from six years of civil war, there is still plenty to do.
-The Odzala National Park is one of the largest in Africa and revered for its conservation of forest elephants and western gorillas.
-Brazzaville is located right on the banks of the Congo River and a popular launch point for white water rafting expeditions over the river's exciting rapids.
-Down the rail line, to the coastal town of Pointe Noire, one can savour the warm, if somewhat narrow, beach-line of the Atlantic Ocean.
+While the Republic does not have a well established tourist industry, having recently emerged from six years of civil war, there is still plenty to do in the Congo.
+The Odzala-Kokoua National Park is one of the largest in Africa and revered for its conservation of forest elephants and the western gorilla.

 Become our Congo Travel Expert

 We are looking for contributors for our Congo travel guide.
 If you are a local, a regular traveller to Congo or a travel professional with time to contribute and answer occasional forum questions, please contact us.